jowayn/CS2107-CTF-1-Write-Up/README.md

 The techniques used for the solves (Medium difficulty and above) are summarised as follows:

-M1: Deriving Substitution Cipher
+M1: Substitution Cipher (Crypto)

-M2: Exploiting AES-ECB Weakness
+M2: Exploiting AES-ECB Weakness (Crypto)

-M3: Exploiting CRC32 Weakness
+M3: Exploiting CRC32 Weakness (Crypto)

 H1: OSINT Exploits

-H2: Exploiting Fast-Encrypt using Time-Space Tradeoff by means of Rainbow Table
+H2: Exploiting Fast-Encrypt using Time-Space Tradeoff by means of Rainbow Table (Crypto)

 Many of these techniques are applicable in similar challenges under a different guise.